Neotys-Labs/Dynatrace/README.md

 # Dynatrace	Integration for NeoLoad

+This is the stable version, see the [experimental version](https://github.com/Neotys-Labs/Dynatrace/tree/develop) for a wider integration.

 ## Overview

 These Advanced Actions allows you to integrate [NeoLoad](https://www.neotys.com/neoload/overview) with [Dynatrace](https://www.dynatrace.com/) in order to correlate data from one tool to another.